azohra/ferris/README.md

 ## Synopsis

-An un-opinionated testing framework built on top of WATIR which provides massive power with minimal DSL.
+An opinionated testing framework built on top of WATIR which provides massive power with minimal DSL.

 ## Installation

-Ensure that you have the most up to date version of chromedriver installed, this can be done using brew:

-    $ brew update
-    $ brew install chromedriver

-Or you can download it directly here : https://sites.google.com/a/chromium.org/chromedriver/downloads

 Add this line to your gemfile: